 Reference UniverseThis link opens in a new windowSimultaneously search articles in over 50,000 specialized subject encyclopedias and scholarly compendia, both print and digital.
 This resource gives you full access to the library's authoritative collection of introductory content, helping you to save time and obtain a full grounding in your topic.

-EndNote is a Web-based bibliography and database manager that allows users to create their own personal database by importing references from text files or online databases.
+EndNote Web is a Web-based bibliography and database manager that allows users to create their own personal database by importing references from text files or online databases.
 They can use these references in writing their papers and automatically format the paper and the bibliography in seconds.
+EndNote Web is a free version of EndNote.